 NOTE: There is a filter which needs to be cleaned prior to setting pressures.
-See Section 4.4.2 "Filter Service" before proceeding.
+See section labeled "Filter Service" before proceeding flow system has two aspects - air flow and gas flow.
+Air flow is checked by measuring pressures at service taps on the venturi.
+Gas flow is checked by evaluating venturi pressures and the regulator offset pressure.